-Travelling to Costa Rica during COVID-19 is easier than you think!
-Many have already done it, to escape the lock-downs in their own countries.
-Here is what you need to know.
+Traveling to Costa Rica during COVID-19 is easier than you think!
+Here is what you need to know:

-• No PCR test required to enter the country.
+• No PCR or Antigen Covid Test test required to enter the country!

-• Wearing the mask remains strongly recommended throughout the country.
+• Wearing a mask remains strongly recommended throughout the country.

 • Beaches, national parks, activities, restaurants & hotels are OPEN and respect strict hygiene protocols.

 If you have any questions about your travel arrangements, you can contact the toll-free number: 0800 130 000.